iossifovlab/gpf/userdocs/administration/genomic_resources.rst

     grr_manage list -R <path to the local repo>

-You can store a genomic resource repository in an S3 storage an you can browse its content with:
+You can store a genomic resource repository in an S3 storage and you can browse its content with:

 .. code-block::